fogus/bacwn/README.md

 ## Usage

 Caveat emptor.
 Bacwn is a work in progress and should be considered alpha software.
+The ClojureScript port does not currently work - patches welcomed.

 ### Leiningen

-    :dependencies [[bacwn "0.1.0"] ...]
+    :dependencies [[bacwn "0.2.0-SNAPSHOT"] ...]

 ### Maven